 - Post or transmit any file that contains viruses, corrupted files, “Trojan Horses,” or any other contaminating or destructive features that may damage someone else’s computer

 At the discretion of Temple University, inappropriate content, including sites, bogs, postings, images, videos, or other content may be removed at any time.

 Backups and Retention

-Backing up content on central.temple.edu is the responsibility of the owner
+Backing up content on sites.temple.edu is the responsibility of the owner

-Computer Services performs nightly backups of all content on central.temple.edu.
-The purpose of that backup is to ensure, in a catastrophic event, the entire central.temple.edu system could be restored.
-Backups of central.temple.edu do not enable individual Web sites, blogs, or postings within sites or blogs to be recovered from system backups.
+Computer Services performs nightly backups of all content on sites.temple.edu.
+The purpose of that backup is to ensure, in a catastrophic event, the entire sites.temple.edu system could be restored.
+Backups of sites.temple.edu do not enable individual Web sites, blogs, or postings within sites or blogs to be recovered from system backups.
 Therefore, it is the responsibility of Web site and blog owners to maintain backups of their sites, blogs, and any files uploaded to their sites and blogs.